 Scroll below for one of the best products we’ve seen over the last year.

 Dieter Complaints – “Not What Was Expected!”

-There are many complaints posted online for the 24-Day Challenge.
+There are many complaints posted online about the 24-Day Challenge ingredients.
 One customer commented, “I did not lose any weight.
 I did have more energy, but I also had headaches.”

 According to another dieter, “Followed all the instructions. only lost 5 pound total.”